marmelab/argos/README.md

 Auditing Reporter for Greener Ops Strategies

-Tool to measure consumption of a given docker command and see its performance evolution.
+Tool to measure consumption of a given Docker command and see its performance evolution.
-Argos is able to measure cpu, memory and network usage of docker containers for a given command.
+Argos is able to measure CPU, memory and network usage of Docker containers for a given command.
-By measuring resource consumption of dockerized e2e tests, argos allows to compare the consumption of an app between its different versions.
+By measuring resource consumption of dockerized E2E tests, Argos allows to compare the consumption of an app between its different versions.

-Argos use the collected metrics to generate chart per docker container and metrics.
+Argos use the collected metrics to generate chart per Docker container and metrics.

 ## Requirements